 At Key Stage 4, all students, except under rare circumstances, are prepared and entered for both GCSE English Language and GCSE English Literature.
 As such, we cover both AQA English Language papers – Paper 1: Explorations in Creative Reading and Writing, and Paper 2: Writers’ Viewpoints and Perspectives – and each of the set texts for the AQA English Literature course.
-Our students study ‘Jane Eyre’ (19th century novel), ‘Macbeth’ (Shakespeare play), ‘An Inspector Calls’ (20th century drama) and the ‘Power and Conflict’ cluster of anthology poems, including pieces by renowned poets like Tennyson, Hughes, Blake, Agard, Armitage and Duffy.
+Our students study ‘Jane Eyre’ or ‘A Christmas Carol’ (19th century novel), ‘Macbeth’ (Shakespeare play), ‘An Inspector Calls’ (20th century drama) and the ‘Power and Conflict’ cluster of anthology poems, including pieces by renowned poets like Tennyson, Hughes, Blake, Agard, Armitage and Duffy.
 We also expose students to a range of previously unseen poetry to prepare them for this section of the Literature exam.

 For GCSE English Language, students will sit two examinations: Paper 1 requires them to read and answer questions on extracts from twentieth and twenty-first century fiction, before producing a piece of their own creative (descriptive or narrative) writing; Paper 2 assesses how well students are able to identify viewpoints in one twenty-first century and one nineteenth century non-fiction source, before testing their ability to write to present their own point of view on a particular topic.